FelixSchuster/VulnBlog/README.md

 ### A03:2017 – Sensitive Data Exposure
 #### Example 1:
 Vulnblog offers the capability to upload images in blog entries.
-"The access is not protected, this allows users to navigate to the directory and get access to the uploads.
+The access is not protected, this allows users to navigate to the directory and get access to the uploads.
 ```
 http://localhost/vulnblog/uploads/
 ```